-- 4(h) Creation and presentation of a developmental school counseling curriculum addressing all students' needs based on student data. - 4(i) Classroom management and instructional skills. - 4(j) Encouragement of staff involvement to ensure the effective implementation of the school counseling curriculum. - 4(k) The ability to build effective, high-quality student support programs. - 4(I) Development of strategies to implement individual student planning, which may include strategies for appraisal, advisement, goal-setting, decision-making, social skills, transition or post-secondary planning. - 4(m) The capability to provide responsive services, such as individual/small-group counseling and crisis response. - 4(n) Participation as member of the crisis team providing assistance to the school and community in a crisis. - 4(o) Development of a list of community agencies and service providers for student referrals and understanding how to make referrals to appropriate professionals when necessary. - 4(p) Partnerships with parents, teachers, administrators and education stakeholders for student achievement and success. - 4(q) The ability to conduct in-service training or workshops for other stakeholders to share school counseling expertise. - 4(r) Understanding and knowledge regarding how to provide supervision for school counseling interns consistent with the principles. - 4(s) Skills to critically examine the connections between social, familial, emotional, and behavioral problems and academic achievement.
+- 4(g) Creation and presentation of a developmental school counseling curriculum addressing all students' needs based on student data. - 4(h) Demonstration of pedagogical skills, including culturally responsive classroom management strategies, lesson planning, and personalized instruction. - 4(i) Encouragement of staff involvement to ensure the effective implementation of the school counseling curriculum. - 4(i) The ability to build effective, high-quality student support programs. - 4(k) Development of strategies to implement individual student planning, which may include strategies for appraisal, advisement, goal-setting, decision-making, social skills, transition or post secondary planning. - 4(I) Participation as member of the crisis team, providing assistance to the school and community in a crisis. - 4(m) Development of a list of community agencies and service providers for student referrals and understanding how to make referrals to appropriate professionals when necessary. - 4(n) Partnerships with parents, teachers, administrators and education stakeholders for student achievement and success. - 4(o) The ability to conduct in-service training or workshops for other stakeholders to share school counseling expertise. - 4(p) Understanding and knowledge regarding how to provide supervision for school counseling interns. - 4(q) Skills to critically examine the connections between social, familial, emotional, and behavioral problems and academic development. - 4(r) Strengths-based counseling and relationship building skills to support student growth and promote equality and inclusion.